 It’s crucial to note that title alone does not mandate exempt or non-exempt employee status – working in an office likewise is not absolute!

-To satisfy exempt qualifications, an employee must check off both of the above boxes of getting paid at least $684 per week and having a job that falls into one of these categories.
-To satisfy exempt qualifications, an employee must check off both of the above boxes of getting paid at least $684 per week and perform work in one of these categories.
+To satisfy exempt qualifications, an employee must check off both of the above boxes.
+They must be paid at least $684 per week and have a job that falls into one of the listed categories.

-In other words, “What’s an exempt employee?” is often comparable to “What’s a white-collar employee.”
+In other words, the question “What’s an exempt employee?” is often comparable to “What’s a white-collar employee?”
+Broadly speaking, the two terms generally coincide with one another.

 Additionally, the employee must be making decisions independently more than 50% of the time and require general supervision.
 The job may also require unique training.